SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 # Course Project: Simulation of the Chord and CAN Algorithm using Akka
 ## Overview:
 In this project, we have implemented the Chord and CAN algorithm using Akka, an actor-based computational model, to simulate a distributed hash table with a virtual overlay network for distribution of work in a cloud data center.
-It is then deployed on AWS which can be seen on [Part-1](https://youtu.be/mAGU4rDkoHE) and [Part-2](https://youtu.be/qAdJ1JGcTEo) videos on YouTube.
+The project is deployed on AWS using a Docker image.The instructions for which can be found at  [Part-1](https://youtu.be/mAGU4rDkoHE) and
+[Part-2](https://youtu.be/qAdJ1JGcTEo) videos on YouTube.

+We use REST API to send requests to server for adding and reading the data across the over lay network.
 ## Team Members:
 * Rahul Romil Keswani
 * Snehal Tikare (Team Leader)